kiegroup/github-action-build-chain/README.md

 It's not possible to use expressions like `image: "docker://kie-group:github-action-build-chain:{{ inputs.build-chain-build-system }}"`.
 This way it would be easy to dynamically select image to run with a simple `with` input from flow yml file and we could skip errors like [matrix in uses](#matrix-in-uses).
 Just because of this we have to maintain different Dockerfile definitions in different branches and to tag every branch for every version we release like `python3-cekit-v1`.

+## Development

+### build-chain-configuration-reader dependency

+The definition files are read thanks to [build-chain-configuration-reader](https://github.com/kiegroup/build-chain-configuration-reader) library so in case you want to modify something from there it's easier if you just [npm link](https://docs.npmjs.com/cli/link) it:

+- clone repository and browse to the folder
+- `npm install` it
+- (`sudo`) `npm link`
+- and then from this project folder execute `npm link @kie/build-chain-configuration-reader`

 # System Requirements